 Verbal aspect is an integral part of Greek grammar.
 Scholars can appreciate the fruits of seeing how students recognize aspect and analyze the portrayal of action in context.
 My advice would be to adhere to grammatical studies along with the practical application of verbal aspect.
-And for those who aspire to immerse themselves in the language of the New Testament, they would do well to immerse themselves in Neohellenic.
+And for those who aspire to immerse themselves in the language of the New Testament, they would do well, to the extent possible, to also immerse themselves in Neohellenic.